CICE-Consortium/Icepack/doc/source/science_guide/sg_thermo.rst

-If ``tr_fsd=true``, lateral melting is accomplished using the :cite:`Maykut87` lateral heat flux, but applied to the ice using the prognostic floe size distribution as described in Horvat & Tziperman (2015) and Roach et al. (2018).
+If ``tr_fsd=true``, lateral melting is accomplished using the :cite:`Maykut87` lateral heat flux, but applied to the ice using the prognostic floe size distribution as described in :cite:`Horvat15` and :cite:`Roach18`.
 Lateral melt modifies the ITD and the FSD.

 Snow-ice formation